cswinter/codecraft-tutorial/README.md

 If you don't quite manage to get all of this to work, you can check out the scala-solution and java-solution directories in this repo, which contain a full implementation of everything described in this tutorial.
 If you want to go even further, check out the next section which gives an overview of all the other parts of the API which haven't been covered yet.
-If you write an AI that is different from those in the current levels, please send me a link to your code at codecraft@gmail.com and I'll include in the next release.
+If you write an AI that uses a different strategy than those in the current levels (or which beats all levels), please send me a link to your code at codecraft@gmail.com and I'll include in the next release.

 ## What to do next